-It is the negotiator's job to persuade the bank to allow the short sale to happen, and to minimize the expense and headache to the seller.
+The negotiator's job is to persuade the bank to allow the short sale to happen, and to minimize the expense and headache to the seller.
 The best outcome is a total release of liability for the seller with no out-of-pocket expense for the seller.

 Types of Short Sale Negotiators

 The best short sale negotiator is the individual who directly represents the seller.
 This person may or may not be paid an upfront fee.
-In California, for example, a person cannot negotiate a short sale unless that person is a lawyer or licensed to sell real estate.
-But that doesn't stop crooks from representing themselves as a short sale negotiator.
+In California, for example, a person can't negotiate a short sale unless that person is a lawyer or licensed to sell real estate.
+But that doesn't stop crooks from representing themselves as short sale negotiators.

-TIP: Every so often in my practice I run across a client who successfully hides prejudice.
-If I find out that a client does not trust me for some unjustified reason -- and there is no justifiable reason -- I drop representation.
+Tip: Every so often in my practice, I run across a client who successfully hides prejudice.
+If I find out that a client doesn't trust me for some unjustified reason — and there is no justifiable reason — I drop representation.
 Without trust, there is no fiduciary relationship.
 Without a fiduciary relationship, I would have no basis for representation.
-Agents should not work for clients who do not trust them and, likewise, clients should not hire agents they do not trust.
+Agents shouldn't work for clients who don't trust them and, likewise, clients shouldn't hire agents they don't trust.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.